-Data source: FactSet and BLS; through 9/30/21
+Data source: FactSet and BLS; through 12/31/21 (unemployment rate as of 1/31/22)

 U.S. Wages & Participation Rate

 Despite wage growth, participation below pre-pandemic levels

 The Labor Force Participation Rate measures the percentage of total people who are either employed or actively looking for work in relation to the total working age population.
 Average Hourly Earnings is the average amount employees make per hour in a given month.
 The U.S. Bureau of Labor Statistics (BLS) reports data monthly in its Employment Situation report, Household Survey.
 Recession periods are shaded (from the National Bureau of Economic Research).